3nter-Name/3nter-Name/README.md

 ## What Have I Done & What Am I Doing?

-I was an intern at ID Solutions in their Research & Development department for 2 years (01/2022-01/2024)
+I was an intern at Collette Health (formally MedSitter) in their Research & Development department for 2 years (01/2022-01/2024)

 I am Teaching myself game development through trial and error by creating my own game with some friends